 This type of setting wraps the stone with metal from sides and protect the diamond from accidental hits and chips.
 Moreover, the bezel setting makes it nearly impossible for a stone to fall off the mounting.

-You could think the bezel setting is perfect, but it has downsides.
+You could think the bezel setting is perfect, but it has downsides as well.
 Depending on the structure, it tends to keep more of the diamond hidden in the metal, this may result in less light entering the stone and reducing the stone’s brilliance.
 That’s why you should examine different models and make your choice of setting on a case-by-case basis.

 Choosing the Quality of Diamonds in a Pendant